 - Modes of the Major scale, i.e. things you can play using only the white keys on a piano:

 - Phrygian (E).
 Minor scale with a flat 2nd degree.
 Sounds Middle Eastern, psychedelic, or Spexican due to its use in flamenco music.
 It also has the potential to sound really angry and/or depressed, hence its use in many styles of metal music.
+It's darkly exotic and mysterious in contrast to Aeolian, which generally sounds emotional.
+The dark tone is more visceral and aggressive than that of Locrian, which sounds flatter and has more of a foreboding emptiness to it.

 - Related scales: